Neesu-11/netflix_clone/README.md

 # Steps To Install And Run

-1. Open terminal
+1. Open terminal and type
 2. cd netflix-ui
 3. npm install
 4. let this finish

 # #

-1. Open terminal
+1. Open new terminal and type
 2. cd netflix-api
 3. npm install
 4. let this finish